Make This Merdeka Day A Day Of Financial Independence

 As most fail to draw a budget or cut back on their expenses, living beyond one’s means becomes a habit that is very tough to break.
 Tough but not impossible.

 First, find out if you are earning enough.
 Compare your monthly expenses with your monthly net salary.
 If the calculations reflect a deficit, then be proactive about it.
-Either ask for a pay raise or find ways to earn additional passive income.
+Find ways to raise your salary or find ways to earn additional side income.